 It’s also important to look at the factors that may affect the process negatively.
 For example, continuing to swing with broken trust can further break what’s left of it.
-Remember swinging doesn’t fix broken relationships.
+Remember, swinging doesn’t fix broken relationships.

 - Make the Effort to Understand Each Other

 If both partners are onboard with giving a relationship another change, it’s important that they hear each other out.
 It is important that the exchange is not focused on justifying the actions or assigning guilt.
 The focus should be on understanding ways this experience affected both partners and the perceived causes of trust-breaking.
 Knowing what led to it can help prevent it in the future.
-For example, if the rules weren’t clear enough, going forward both partners will know to pay more attention to defining them.
+For example, if the rules weren’t clear enough, going forward, both partners will know to pay more attention to defining them.

 - Own Your Responsibilities

-We often mistake owning responsibility for accepting blame and act defensive to justify our choices.
+We often mistake owning responsibility for accepting blame and act defensively to justify our choices.
 For the recovery to start, each partner must reflect upon their own choices and try to recognize ways in which they have or might have contributed to trust-breaking.
 We also tend to mistake understanding for approval, which is why we tend to judge and dismiss another person’s point of view.
 When one partner is communicating their perspective, it’s important that the other shows appreciation for their honesty.

 - Address Each Other’s Questions